How the Fight is Progressing in 2016

 The root cause for this high level of antibiotic resistant bacteria are common the world over.
 Syrians, like many people around the world, used antibiotics far too freely in the past.
 However, the ongoing war has resulted in serious bacterial infections not seen outside of war zones.
 What is more, as Syrians travel in search of safety and shelter, the infections could potentially spread to others.
 Jordan, aware of the serious dangers that these infections may pose, has wisely implemented tight new controls on the use of Colistin to ensure that it is seldom used and thus remains effective against bacterial infections.

-Another altogether different danger comes from the fact that a growing number of diseases are now becomingfrankmagliochettireport_worldhealthorganization more resistant to antibiotics than ever before.
+Another altogether different danger comes from the fact that a growing number of diseases are now becoming more resistant to antibiotics than ever before.
 As the World Health Organization recently reported, cases of antibiotic resistant chlamydia, gonorrhea and syphilis are on the rise around the world.
 This has led the WHO to issue new guidelines specifying which antibiotics should and should not be used to combat these diseases.
 Serious fungal infections are also becoming resistant to antibiotics, a new trend that could have serious consequences for people with compromised immune systems.

 New Answers